kevinfaveri/oldschool-react/README.md

-# React Testing Library Branch
+# Storybook Branch

-This branch is a react-create-app boilerplate from majestic branch + react-testing-library replacing enzyme.
-Most of the tests have been rewritten to better fit the RTL testing concept.
+This branch is a react-create-app boilerplate from react-testing-library branch + Storybook for UX testing components.